-• FileName = string()
+- Flag = FileName | false - FileName = string()

 Enables or disables the logging of all system events in textual format to the file.
-The events are formatted with a function that is defined by the process that generated the event (with a call to sys:handle\debug/4).
+The events are formatted with a function that is defined by the process that generated the event (with a call to sys:handle_debug/4).